slackapi/bolt-js/docs/_deployments/serverless-framework.md

 [AWS Lambda][aws-lambda] is a serverless, Function-as-a-Service (FaaS) platform that allows you to run code without managing servers.
 In this section, we'll configure your local machine to access AWS Lambda.

-> 💡 Skip this section if you have already [configured a profile][aws-profiles] on your local machine with access to AWS Lambda.
+> 💡 Skip this section if you have already [configured a profile][aws-profiles] on your local machine to access AWS Lambda.

 **1. Sign up for an AWS account**

-First off, you'll need an AWS account.
-If you already an account, then you can go to the next step.

-To create an account, [sign up for AWS](https://aws.amazon.com/) and follow the steps.
+If you don't already have an account, you should [sign up for AWS][aws-sign-up] and follow the on-screen instructions.

 > 💡 You may be asked for payment information during the sign up.
 Don't worry, this guide only uses the [free tier][aws-pricing].